 You need to think about if you will want to go through the percentage tax system or VAT.
 You can opt-out of VAT if you are earning under 3 million per year and therefore you need to use the percentage tax system which only requires you to pay 3% of your gross annual sales.

 Lastly, your Philippine Annual Income Tax Return (BIR Form 1700) needs to be filed and taxes are due to the Philippine Bureau of Internal Revenue on or before the 15th April.
-The tax year in the Philippines is a calendar year which ends 31st December of each year.
+The tax year in the Philippines is a calendar year that ends 31st December of each year.

 After taking all this information in and processing it just remember that the advantages of getting your taxes in order from the start as a freelance VA are: